24 Good Reasons for Leaving a Job + How to Explain Them

 You were offered a better opportunity

-The current job market is a fickle beast, and it can be quite volatile, especially in certain industries.
+The current job market can change quickly, especially in industries like tech, finance, or media, where hiring trends shift often.
 That’s why a common reason for quitting your job is simply that someone else discovered your potential and wanted you on their team.

-It’s not all about the money.
+Compensation isn’t the only reason people change jobs; growth, learning, and career direction matter too.
 Even if you love your job, you might feel tempted to leave if it doesn’t align with your long-term goals, which is what we’ll cover below.

 Evaluating and comparing new opportunities